A homotopy invariant of stable maps to oriented surfaces

 In this section we prove Theorem ~\ref{th:3}.
 The main ingredient of the proof is the $\Z_4$-valued homotopy invariant $I(f)$ defined in the introduction.
 We will recall the precise definition of the function $I(f)$ in the statement of Lemma~\ref{lem:inv}.

-Let $M$ be a connected closed oriented manifold of dimension $m\ge 3$, and $f\co M\to F$ a smooth stable map to an oriented surface $F$.
+Let $M$ be a closed manifold of dimension $m\ge 2$, and $f\co M\to F$ a smooth stable map to a surface $F$.
 Then, the singular set $\Sigma(f)$ is a closed $1$-dimensional submanifold of $M$, which consists of fold points $A_1(f)$, and finitely many cusp points $A_2(f)$.
 Recall, the number of components of the singular set $\Sigma(f)$ is denoted by $\#|\Sigma(f)|$, while the number of cusp points is denoted by $\#|A_2(f)|$.
-We will also consider the modulo two congruence class $\Delta(f)$ of the number of self-intersections of $f(\Sigma)$.
+We will also consider the number of self-intersection points $\Delta(f)$ of $f(\Sigma)$.
 We note that if $f$ is generic, then the image of cusp points is not at the self-intersection points of $f(\Sigma)$.